 Don’t ride your brakes.
 If you have the misfortune of being stuck in traffic while your engine is overheating, try to crawl along slowly instead of braking repeatedly.
 Allow a large gap to form between your car and the car ahead of you before you move forward.
 Braking is tough on your engine, so avoid it if you can.
 You could also shift into neutral or park and rev your engine a bit to make the water pump and fan speed up, increasing circulation within the car.

 Pull over and open the hood.
-If your car gets too hot, pull over to the side of the road and open your hood when the car has cooled (if you’re able to pop the hood from the driver’s seat, you can do this when the car is still warm).
+If your car gets too hot, pull over to the side of the road and turn off your engine.
+Open your hood when the car has cooled (if you’re able to pop the hood from the driver’s seat, you can do this when the car is still warm).
 Wait on the side of the road until the engine cools off.
 This could take 30 minutes or more.

 WARNING: Wait until the engine is cool before you add coolant or water.
 If you remove the radiator cap while the engine is still hot, you run a very high risk of being burned.

 Call your mechanic.
 Now that you know what to do when your car overheats, you need to figure out why your car has overheated.
-If you can’t blame the hot weather, contact your auto technician.
-The problem could be rooted in a low coolant level, a leak in the cooling system, or a malfunctioning thermostat.
+If you can’t blame the hot weather, contact your repair shop.
+The problem could be rooted in a low coolant level, a leak in the cooling system, failing radiator fan, or a malfunctioning thermostat.